 Image Credit: Visit Fairfax

 Stroll through 95 acres of display gardens and unique native plant collections at Meadowlark Botanical Gardens, including about 100 cherry trees made up of over 20 unique varieties.
 The park’s walking trails wind past serene lakes and showcase the carefully cultivated landscape of the gardens.
+Fairfax is one of the prime spots in Northern Virginia for cherry blossom peeping, and there are various events and tours scheduled to showcase their beauty.

 Sitting on the banks of the Potomac, the 25-acre River Farm was once a part of George Washington’s vast property.
 The estate features a charming grove of cherry trees near the front gates, four acres of meadows with colorful flowers on display during the spring, and a fun children’s garden and play area.